relogiclabs/JSchema-DotNet/JsonSchema/doc/articles/components.md

 %schema: @length(1, 10) #object*($article) #array
 ```

 In practical scenarios, JSON arrays often hold multiple composite JSON constructs as elements, typically sharing a recurring pattern and structure similar to the example above.
 To facilitate the validation of such elements, using schema components is highly effective.

-By defining a reusable schema component, one can improve readability, conciseness, and organization of the Schema document with such recurring structures.
-For instance, consider the following example of a JSON document which is valid against the Schema example above:
+By defining a reusable schema component with a clear and descriptive name, one can improve the overall clarity and readability of the Schema document with recurring structures.
+This clarity not only makes it easier to understand the structure and intent of the schema but also contributes to keeping your complex schema well-organized, concise, and more manageable.
+For instance, consider the following example of a JSON document which is valid against the schema example provided above, demonstrating the usage of a schema component:
 ```js
 [
     {